New syllabus

 Overview of the changes

 The new Cambridge IGCSE and O Level Economics (0455) course has now been officially published!
-Teaching of the new syllabus is in the 2025-26 academic year, with first examinations in 2027.
+Teaching of the new syllabus starts in the 2025-26 academic year, with first examinations in 2027.

 The new syllabus has been updated to incorporate themes of the environmental sustainability and global issues, which have been integrated across multiple topics.
 New content syllabus has been added on economics and the environment as well as changes in globalisation.
 Some content has been removed, such as:

-Cambridge Assessment International Education (CAIE) has made the wording of both the subject content and assessment objectives clearer and more concise for easier funderstanding.
+Cambridge Assessment International Education (CAIE) has made the wording of both the subject content and assessment objectives clearer and more concise for easier understanding.

 The weightings of the assessment objectives have also been adjusted, placing greater emphasis on AO1 (knowledge and understanding) and AO2 (economic analysis).
 There is now less emphasis on AO3 (evaluation).